AntonAvst/vcf-ctp/README.md

 6. **Sensor temporal mismatch handled by forward-fill** — behavior ~90s, kinetics ~15min → upsampled into video time grid in resolved_cow_timeline
 7. **kps_coverage column** — tells model how reliable vision features are per window (partial occlusion awareness)
 8. **display_tracks.py is the integration testbed** — use it to visually validate identity assignments before committing to feature extraction
+9. **Dual day/night gallery (Option 2)** — `reid_registry` stores separate `gallery_embed_day` and `gallery_embed_night` vectors per cow.
+Night sessions (IR/grayscale, auto-detected via per-channel variance in `video_sessions.is_night`) never update or query the day gallery and vice versa.
+Early night sessions with no gallery yet fall back to kinetics-only matching.
+Galleries build up independently as more sessions of each type are kinetically confirmed.

 ---